OpenJML/openjml.github.io/tutorial/ModelMethods.md

 ## using model methods

-Here is the [previous example](ModelFields), altered to use methods --- in this case the Java methods already part of the `Polygon` interface.
+Here is the [model field example](ModelFields), altered to use methods --- in this case the Java methods already part of the `Polygon` interface.
 There are a few key points to note:
 * The datagroup is still needed.
 When using model methods, one typically will declare standalone datagroups to use in frame conditions.
 * Reads clauses are needed.
 They are discussed after the code listing.
 * If the methods are used within invariants, they typically need to be declared `helper` and that they do not throw exceptions (`public normal_behavior`).